 Maymont is a Victorian estate park in Richmond, Virginia.
 It contains the 1893 Maymont Mansion now a historic house museum.
 Walking through the Italian and Japanese gardens, touring the mansion, Maymont has over 100 acres to enjoy.
 Explore the Maymont Mansion, Italian and Japanese gardens, a carriage collection, 400 animals in wildlife exhibits, the Children’s Farm, and the Nature Center.

 The Virginia Museum of Fine Arts is an art museum in Richmond, Virginia.
 The Virginia Museum of Fine Arts permanent collection consists of more than 33,000 works of art spanning 5,000 years of history.
 Its collections of Art Nouveau and Art Deco, English silver and South Asia are among the finest in the nation.
 With acclaimed holdings in American, British Sporting, Impressionist and Post-Impressionist, and Modern and Contemporary art.

 Things to Do in Virginia

 A visit to Virginia might not feel like a history lesson but it’ll be hard to not learn a thing or two and find a renewed appreciation for a few things you may have forgotten from history class as you visit the homes of some of America’s forefathers.
-From the homes of famous presidents, to the first home of men in America, Virginia is where it all began.
+Virginia is where it all began.
 Although American history, in some ways began in Virginia, today the state continues to be important for its lively cities, impressive architecture, and important monuments.